Jade - Green Gold

 Quartzite can be distinguished by its granular texture since it tends to sparkle on a freshly broken surface.
 Epidotite is softer, like serpentine, and can also be scratched with a knife.
 Nearly all serpentinite will have magnetite and exhibit small areas, lenses, or specs of magnetism.

 Occurrence.
-Nephrite occurs primarily in the Granite Mountains and has also been reported at scattered localities from the Wind River Mountains to the northern Laramie Range in a narrow east-west band that encloses the Granite Mountains north of Jeffrey City.
-However, we were not able to verify any occurrences in the Wind River Mountains .
+In Wyoming, nephrite occurs primarily in the Granite Mountains and has also been reported at scattered localities from the Wind River Mountains to the northern Laramie Range in a narrow east-west band that encloses the Granite Mountains north of Jeffrey City.
+However, we were not able to verify any occurrences in the Wind River Mountains.

-Individual jade localities are described in a book by Hausel and Sutherland (2000).
+Individual Wyoming jade localities are described by Hausel (2014).
 Many are found within the Tin Cup district northwest of Jeffrey City (T30N, R92-93W), and marked by old prospect pits in the granite and gneiss.

-Jade was at one time highly sought after by Wyoming prospectors.
-Much of the very high-quality emerald green and translucent jade was found in Tertiary conglomerates at Crooks Gap.
-Lower quality light-green jade was found in place to the north of Crooks Gap in the Granite Mouintains, but the source of the incredibly valuable emerald green was never found.
+Jade was at one time highly sought after by prospectors in the US.
+Much of the very high-quality emerald green and translucent jade was found in Tertiary conglomerates at Crooks Gap in Wyomng.
+Lower quality light-green jade was found in place to the north of Crooks Gap in the Granite Mouintains.
 In the 1930s and 1940s, many jade boulders of several hundred pounds were found near Jeffry City, central Wyoming.

 - Hausel, W.D., and Sutherland, W.M., 2006, World Gemstones: Geology, Mineralogy, Gemology & Exploration: WSGS Mineral Report MR06-1, 363 p.